SpaiR/StrongDMM/README.md

 than the native one.

 The editor provides a bunch of new features:
+ * TGM support with built in map merger (no need to use external scripts and pre-commit hooks)
  * Almost instant environment open
- * Smooth zoom-in/zoom-out with the scroll
+ * Smooth zoom-in/zoom-out
- * Robust "search & replace"
+ * Robust "search&replace"
  * Improved shortcuts
  * Variables preview for the active object
- * Improved variables editing
+ * Robust variables editor
  * Optional variables sanitizing

 ...and a lot of more...